 Find below the key takeaways from the webinar.

-This webinar discussed FinTech’s growing relevance, the benefits and challenges that are associated with it and how the Ethiopian financial system could benefit from it.
-FinTech is making financial services and wealth much more accessible to the average person, bringing disconnected rural areas into a global payment system and an increase in customers for financial institutions.
+This webinar discussed FinTech’s growing relevance, the benefits and challenges that are associated with it, and how the Ethiopian financial system could benefit from its integration.
+FinTech is making financial services and wealth much more accessible to the Bottom of the Pyramid market, bringing disconnected rural areas into a global payment system and an increase in customers for financial institutions.
 This growth in openness and an increase in customers is partnered with a more regulated environment whereby governments are involved in the regulation of what is occurring on the internet and how open banking is used.

 In Ethiopia specifically, there are challenges in the financial sector.
-Nebiat Tekle (Account and Reconciliation Manager at Bank of Abyssinia) emphasised how the distinct lack of infrastructure in Ethiopia (with 70% of the population living in dispersed rural areas) makes the adoption of IT infrastructure difficult.
-Additionally, whilst having financial literacy is important for promoting access to finance, the rate of literacy is only 52%, and reflects a strong gender divide too.
-Small and medium sized enterprises also seem to be discriminated against due to their high risk profile, their lack of collateral and lack of profitability for the banks.
+Nebiat Tekle (Account and Reconciliation Manager at Bank of Abyssinia) emphasized how the distinct lack of infrastructure in Ethiopia (with 70% of the population living in dispersed rural areas) makes the adoption of IT infrastructure difficult.
+Additionally, whilst having financial literacy is important for promoting access to finance, the rate of literacy is only 52%, and reflects a strong gender divide.
+Small and medium sized enterprises also seem to be discriminated against due to their high risk profile, their lack of collateral, and lack of profitability for the banks.

 In Ethiopia, two new directives are changing the landscape of finance opportunities.
 Within those directives, anyone can apply for payment instrument issuers which replaces the previous Mobile and agent banking directive.
 If only banks and microfinance institutions could give financial and banking services to the population, the new directive will bring more players to be involved in the market: FinTech, postal services, telecom, and others (supermarkets will be able to do payment).
 The directive will bring alternative services like micro saving, micro credit, micro insurance, pensions, electronic receipts and more.
 The second directive is for payment system providers.
 It will bring new players to provide alternative payment gateway or ATM.

-Both directives only allow Ethiopian nationals to apply to get a license, but foreign players can participate if they have an agreement with license and financial institution .
-The National Bank of Ethiopia will oversee the system and outsourcing the counter-parties.
-In order to provide more efficient financial services, the government is also preparing new regulations coming soon, electronic transactions proclamation for example.
+Both directives only allow Ethiopian nationals to apply to get a license, but foreign players can participate if they have an agreement with a financial institution and a license.
+The National Bank of Ethiopia will oversee the system and outsource the counter-parties.
+In order to provide more efficient financial services, the government is also preparing new regulations coming soon like requiring electronic transactions proclamations.

-Finally, the Israeli experts advise Ethiopian financial institutions should follow the change and embrace FinTech, and regulatory bodies should share cyber-related information to bring the level of security to financial institutions to another level.
+Finally, the Israeli experts advise that Ethiopian financial institutions should follow the change and embrace FinTech and that regulatory bodies should share cyber-related information to bring the level of security to financial institutions to a higher level.